kareemschultz/gy-taxcalc/README.md

 ## Deployment

 The repo is configured for GitHub Pages style static hosting.
-The current branch is:

-- `claude/nextjs-shadcn-refactor-nU58h`

 ## Notes